foundinblank/study1adults/05viewingspace.md

 IQR
 ===

-Now let's get the middle 50% (aka the IQR) of x and y for each participant's story.
+Now let's get the middle 50% (aka the IQR) of x and y for each participant's story (we've already trimmed the first 30 samples).
 That should also take care of further weird outliers.
 And we are defining "viewing space" as the IQR of the x and y axis.

 ``` r
 iqr <- rawdata %>%